Massage Therapy Business Tips

 Having a therapist come to you is convenient, but that convenience comes at a price.
 Mobile therapists typically charge a travel fee or set higher base rates to cover transportation time and expenses.
 Many clients find the comfort and time savings worth the extra cost.

-If you plan to get massages regularly, prepaid packages and memberships can lower your per-session cost.
+If you plan to offer massage to people who want to get them regularly, prepaid packages and memberships can lower your per-session cost.

 If you're a massage therapist figuring out your own pricing, here's a practical approach: